Infinite sequences via Lie algebra actions for oligomorphic groups: Abstract

 \section{Abstract}

 Many integer sequences arise as numbers of $G$-orbits on $\binom{X}{n}$ as $n$ varies, for a permutation group $G\subseteq \Sym(X)$.
 For finite $X$, Stanley proved that these finite sequences increase towards the middle using an action of the Lie algebra $\sl_2(\C)$.
-For infinite sets $X$, and hence infinite sequences, Cameron provided an argument for monotonicity.
-He first identifies orbits with a vector space basis of a certain commutative $k$-algebra $\H_{G,X}^{\star}$, called the orbit algebra.
-He then considers the operator, which forms the product with the constant $1$-function on $X$, and proves its injectivity.
-In this paper we generalize Stanley's approach to oligomorphic groups, and in particular extend Cameron's operator to a full $\sl_2(\C)$-action on $\H_{G,X}^{\star}$.
-We define for every oligomorphic permutation group $G\subseteq \Sym(X)$ the \mbox{$X$-th} tensor power $(k^r)^{\otimes X}$, generalizing work of Entova-Aizenbud.
+For infinite sets $X$, and hence infinite sequences, Cameron provided an argument for monotonicity by identifying orbits with a vector space basis of the orbit algebra $\H_{G,X}^{\star}$ and proving injectivity of a certain operator $\H_{G,X}^{\star}\to \H_{G,X}^{\star+1}$.
+In this paper we generalize Stanley's approach to oligomorphic groups by extending Cameron's operator to a full $\sl_2(\C)$-action on $\H_{G,X}^{\star}$.
+As intermediate step, we define for every oligomorphic permutation group $G\subseteq \Sym(X)$ the \mbox{$X$-th} tensor power $(k^r)^{\otimes X}$, generalizing work of Entova-Aizenbud.
 We show that this space carries natural commuting actions of $G$ and the Lie algebra $\gl_r(k)$, the latter depending on a Harman--Snowden measure $\mu$ on $G$.
-We then show that $\H_{G,X}^{\star}\subseteq (\C^2)^{\otimes X}$ can be decomposed into a direct sum of $\sl_2(\C)$-Verma modules, which gives monotonicity.
+We show that $\H_{G,X}^{\star}\subseteq (\C^2)^{\otimes X}$ has a filtration by lowest weight Verma modules.
 We explain how our approach applies to Fibonacci numbers, Tribonacci numbers, etc.\ by constructing measures on products with $(\mQ,<)$.